 - How sparkling shiraz was born

 Sparkling shiraz, originally named sparkling burgundy, was first created in 1881 by the Victorian Champagne Company (pioneered by a Melbourne doctor and parliamentarian) in collaboration with the French winemaker Auguste D’Argent.
 D’Argent was employed by the Victorian Champagne Company to share his wine expertise upon Australian soils.
 Their sparkling burgundy was rose coloured, and rather short lived.
 Some time after sparkling burgundy was created, another fellow Frenchmen Edmund Mazure began winemaking in Australia.
 He was interested in producing sparkling red varieties, and worked in South Australia on a shiraz vineyard.
 He is also honoured as a creator of Australian sparkling shiraz.
-Sparkling shiraz is often seen bubbling on the Christmas table, shining bright amongst a breakfast spread, and is fantastic on cooler nights too.
+Sparkling shiraz is often seen bubbling on the dining table, shining bright amongst a breakfast spread, and is fantastic on cooler nights too.

 - Affordable and excellent bottles of sparkling shiraz

 To the knowledge of many, you don’t have to spend enormous amounts for a great bottle of wine.
 Sparkling shiraz is a variety where quality and affordability work as one.
 Herbert Vineyard Sparkling Shiraz James Halliday says has “good balance: light and spicy fruit; not complex or intense” and is an all-round crowd pleaser.
 Seppeltsfield Glenpara Gert’s Blend Sparkling Shiraz notes spices, bitter liquorice, and is “cleverly put together”.
 Seppeltsfield Silverband Grampian Sparkling Shiraz is a particularly spicy example of the variety, with red fruits strongly prevalent and is “immediately enjoyable”.
-Any of these bottles will have you equipped for a uniquely Australian Christmas.
+Any of these bottles will have you equipped for a uniquely Australian affair.

 - Dishes that best pair with sparkling shiraz